-The following document lays out Celgene’s strategy and approach for the UK and applies to all Celgene entities organized in the UK.
+The following document lays out Celgene’s strategy and approach for the UK and applies to all Celgene entities organised in the UK.

 The publication of this strategy statement is regarded as satisfying the statutory obligation under Para 19(2) and 22(2), Schedule 19, Finance Act 2016.
-Celgene Corporation, together with its subsidiaries (“Celgene”), is an integrated global biopharmaceutical company engaged primarily in the discovery, development and commercialization of innovative therapies for the treatment of cancer and inflammatory disease through next-generation solutions in protein homeostasis, immune-oncology, epigenetics, immunology and neuro-inflammation.
+Celgene Corporation, a Bristol-Myers Squibb company, together with its subsidiaries (“Celgene”), is an integrated global biopharmaceutical company.

 In the UK, Celgene’s primary activities are related to sales and distribution of Celgene’s products into the UK market as well as supporting regulatory activities in the European region.
 We report income and pay taxes consistent with these activities.

 Approach to UK tax risk management and governance arrangements

 As a business, Celgene is committed to complying with tax law and practice in the UK.
 Compliance for Celgene means paying the right amount of UK tax at the appropriate time, and involves disclosing all relevant facts and circumstances to HM Revenue & Customs (“HMRC”) and claiming applicable relief where available.

 Regarding roles and responsibilities, the Chief Financial Officer is ultimately responsible for Celgene’s overall tax risks, while the day-to-day management of tax risks is performed by the Corporate Vice President, Tax.
 Effective oversight of the tax function is maintained by at least an annual presentation to the Audit Committee of the Celgene Corporation Board of Directors and ad hoc meetings with the Chief Financial Officer and Senior Vice President, Tax and Treasury to discuss emerging tax matters.